BuildOnViction/docs/docs/whitepaper.md

 it stable.
 Full nodes should run on powerful hardware configuration and high-speed network connectivity in order to ensure the required block time (target to two seconds).
 Only masternodes can produce and seal blocks.
-In order for that, the **Tomochain** consensus relies on the concept of **Double Validation** that improves some existing consensus mechanisms, namely **Single Validation**.
+In order for that, the **TomoChain** consensus relies on the concept of **Double Validation** that improves some existing consensus mechanisms, namely **Single Validation**.
 In the followings, we first describe the **Double Validation**, then analyze the differences and improvements of